-The gas valve Offset Screw (see Figures 9-2 & 9-3) is used to calibrate the $CO_2$ offset at Min Power (10%) vs. Max Power (100%).
-Turning the Offset Screw in (clockwise) increases the $CO_2$ concentration at Min Power (10%).
-Turning the Offset Screw out (counterclockwise) decreases the $CO_2$ concentration at Min Power (10%).
+The gas valve Offset Screw (see Figure 9-2) is used to calibrate the CO_2 offset at minimum modulation vs. maximum modulation.
+Turning the Offset Screw in (clockwise) increases the CO_2 concentration at minimum modulation rate.
+Turning the Offset Screw out (counterclockwise) decreases the CO_2 concentration at Min Power (10%).
 Typical adjustment required is 0 - 1/4 of a turn in or out from the factory setting.

-NOTE: Calibration of the Offset Screw must only be performed with the burner operating at Min Power (10%).
+Note: Calibration of the Offset Screw must only be performed with the burner operating at the Min Power (10%).

-NOTE: The modulation rate can be manually adjusted while in firing rate Test Mode - see Figure 9-1.
+Note: The modulation rate can be manually adjusted from the Burner Test menu under Test Mode; see Figure 9-1.